At-Will Employee FAQ's

 The typical employment contract includes the employee's start date, salary, and benefits.
 Other common elements that may or may not be on your employment contract are

-- confidentiality agreements, where the employee promises not to share any information on secrets, processes, formulas, data, machinery usage, or how business is conducted.
-Theconfidentiality duty typically extends beyond the termination of employment
+- Confidentiality agreements, or "non-disclosure agreements," where the employee promises not to share any information on secrets, processes, formulas, data, machinery usage, or how business is conducted.

 My employer is asking me to sign all kinds of documents.
 What do they all mean?